• Skip to primary navigation

 Lemon Mascarpone Frosting

-Lemon mascarpone frosting is a light, creamy lemon frosting made with mascarpone cheese and lemon curd, perfect for cakes and cupcakes.
+Lemon mascarpone frosting is a light and creamy frosting made with mascarpone cheese, whipped cream, and lemon curd, perfect for cakes, cupcakes, and lemon desserts.

 Cupcakes topped with lemon mascarpone frosting